 The files include at least 55 accused people from Massachusetts, including two within Berkshire County.
 The Eagle is not currently releasing the names of the two men as neither had or have criminal charges against them.
 One of the local cases was reported in 1963, and the other was in 1976.

 In Massachusetts, the statute of limitations in sex abuse cases is 27 years from the time the crime allegedly was committed or from the time the victim turned 16.
-In the 1976 case, the alleged abuse occurred 36 years ago.

 "There are exceptions to the statute of limitations," said Capeless.
 He wouldn’t elaborate what those exceptions might be.